allista/ConfigurableContainers/README.md

 Another module Configurable Containers provide is the **TankManager** which enables _in-editor_ partitioning of a container, effectively converting it into a set of independent SwitchableTanks.

-The third, utility module named **SimpleTextureSwitcher** allows you to cycle through a predefined set of textures for the model or a part of the model, so a container may be easily identified.
+The third, utility module named **SimpleTextureSwitcher** allows you to cycle through a predefined set of textures for the model or a part of the model, so a container may be easily identified. *It is now part of the main AT_Utils.dll, not the CC itself.*